armbian/documentation/docs/Process_CI.md

 On each merge reqest we are running:

 - shell script analysis
-- build x86 Docker image
+- creating Docker image
-- finding changed kernels
+- building changed kernels
-- build kernel

 Those runs are for security reasons executed on public Github runners servers which are [very limited](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources).
 One build cycle takes around one hour and it produces two types of artefacts: